 Access to OHC sites is free and does not require a reservation, but participants are encouraged to sign up to receive event newsletters and last-minute announcements.
 Sites will accept visitors on a first-come, first-served basis.
 In addition to free access, OHC offers activities in various sites all weekend long, including cultural performances, lectures and more.

 For a complete list of participating sites, visit openhousechicago.org.
-Get the latest news and fun facts about #OHC2017 by following Chicago Architecture Foundation on Facebook (facebook.com/chiarchitecture) and Twitter (@chiarchitecture).
+Get the latest news and fun facts about #OHC2017 by following Chicago Architecture Center on Facebook (facebook.com/chiarchitecture) and Twitter (@chiarchitecture).